reflectivity/orsopy/orsopy/fileio/specification.md

     #      call:             if applicable, command line call or similar               best practice
     #      script:           path to e.g. notebook
     #      binary:           path to full information file
-    #      timestamp:             date and time of file creation,
+    #      timestamp:        date and time of file creation

 The following subsection identifies the person or routine who created this file.
 She/he is the one responsible for the content.